England's fattest areas: Copeland 'most overweight borough'

 "County and town halls were handed the poisoned chalice of doing something about the epidemic only last April but were underfunded for the task."

 Dr Jane Rossini, Cumbria & Lancashire centre director at Public Health England (PHA), said: "Even in the areas with lowest prevalence of people who are overweight and obese, levels are still high.

 "Overweight and obesity are complex issues and influenced by a variety of factors, including social and economic deprivation and age.

-"The variation in levels of overweight and obesity across the area, and England as a whole, highlights the extent of the challenge faced by many local authorities."'Catalyst for action'
+"The variation in levels of overweight and obesity across the area, and England as a whole, highlights the extent of the challenge faced by many local authorities."